-The College of Education has strong partnerships with in-service teachers who are committed to sharing their expertise by serving as mentors to COE students.
+The Education programs have strong partnerships with in-service teachers who are committed to sharing their expertise by serving as mentors to our students.
 Our students come prepared with high-quality skills and strategies to use in your classroom and can provide another qualified set of hands to assist with student instruction.

 Battle Creek Partnership

 The partnership between Battle Creek Public Schools and the W.K.
-Kellogg Foundation provides new, innovation opportunities for COE students, as well as Battle Creek teachers and their students.
-COE students who student teach in Battle Creek Public Schools receive full tuition during student teaching, as well as stipends towards cost of living and textbooks.
+Kellogg Foundation provides new, innovation opportunities for Education students, as well as Battle Creek teachers and their students.
+Students placed in Battle Creek Public Schools for their student teaching internship receive full tuition during student teaching, as well as stipends towards cost of living and textbooks.

 Project Based Learning

-A partnership between the COE and PBLWorks provides opportunities for COE students to learn and implement high-quality project based learning.
-COE student teachers receive PBL training alongside their mentor teachers and then engage in a year-long project with students in their classroom.
+A partnership between the GVSU and PBLWorks provides opportunities for GVSU students to learn and implement high-quality project based learning.
+GVSU student teachers receive PBL training alongside their mentor teachers and then engage in a year-long project with students in their classroom.
 Watch this PBL Journey video to hear about the experiences of past participants.